lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 This function can be used to get the total number of supported layers, and to get their properties.
 We need first to get the number, so the first parameter is an array to get the number of layers, and the second parameter is `null`.
-In order to get the properties, we will need to perform a second call to the same function, once we get the total size.
+To get the properties, we will need to perform a second call to the same function, once we get the total size.
 The next fragment shows how we do retrieve these properties to get their name and store them in a `Set`.

 ```java